 - Performing surveillance of company facilities including buildings and parking lots.

 Walmart’s filing with the FAA stipulates that the tests conducted in small residential neighborhoods would involve the “express, written permission” of every property owner along the drone flight paths.
 The petition states that the company’s distribution system “could become more efficient and consumers could be better served” with the assistance of drone testing.

-According to the requirements of such exemptions, the drone models must be specified in the filing.
+Per the requirements of such exemptions, the drone models must be specified in the filing.
 Walmart intends to use drones made by DJI.
 This Chinese company is one of three of the of the larger drone companies worldwide, alongside Delair Tech and Parrot.
 There is some urgency to learning and using drones responsibly.
-The FAA missed a September 2015 deadline for creating a regulatory framework for commercial drones, tentatively pushing it back to 2016, according to executive director of the Small UAV Coalition, Michael Drobac.
+The FAA missed a September 2015 deadline for creating a regulatory framework for commercial drones, tentatively pushing it back to 2016, per executive director of the Small UAV Coalition, Michael Drobac.